sciZer0/7/c/README.md

 The New Law of Conservation of Energy is:

-> **In some cases, Energy can neither be destroyed nor created — only converted from one form of Energy to another, but in another cases, Energy can be destroyed or can be taken for free**
+> **In some cases, Energy can neither be destroyed nor created — only converted from one form of Energy to another, but in another cases, Energy can be destroyed or can be taken for free.**

 *We will see confirmations of the New Law of Conservation of Energy also below.*